-Discipleship is strictly biblical in nature, conducted under the authority and oversight of the Elders of Harvest Bible Chapel.
+Discipleship is strictly biblical in nature, conducted under the authority and oversight of the Elders of The Grove Bible Chapel.
 We believe that God, through His revelation in the Old and New Testaments of the Bible, has provided His people with thorough guidance and instruction for faith and life (II Timothy 3:16-17; II Peter 1:3-4).
 Our discipleship is based solely on principles found in Scripture, and does not accept the teachings and methods of modern psychology when expressly secular.
 Biblical disciplers are not trained or licensed as psychotherapists or mental health professionals and under Florida law no such licensing is required.
 The biblical discipler has undergone rigorous training in the application of Scripture to life.

 If you have significant medical, legal, financial, or other technical questions, you should seek advice from a competent independent professional.
 Our biblical disciplers will cooperate with such advisors and help you to consider their counsel in the light of scriptural principles.

 More specifically, we urge our disciples to properly care for their physical bodies and to seek proper medical treatment for all physiological problems.
 Our biblical disciplers will assist you in responding to such problems in a Godly manner, but our assistance is not intended to replace the services of a qualified physician where organic problems are present or where medication has been prescribed.

 Confidentiality is an important aspect of the discipleship process.
 We will carefully guard the information you entrust to us to the fullest extent possible.
 There are times, however, when it may be necessary for us to share certain information with others.
 Examples include, but are not limited to the following: